Zain-Khoso/Projectarium/README.md

-# OPPH
+# Project Globe
-## One Page Project Hub

-This is the place where you will find all my small/One_Page Projects.

-#### Feel free to leave any suggestion or bugs.
+### One place for multiple projects, A place to help you get project ideas.